shannah/Melodigram/README.md

 ---

-## 📖 About The Project
+## About The Project

 I’ve always wanted to create an **open-source, free alternative to Synthesia**.
-This project aims to be a tool for people who have no musical background and want to start learning piano.
+This is a hobby project aiming to be a tool for people who have no musical background and want to start learning piano.

 ---

-## ✨ Features
+## Features

 - **MIDI Playback** – Load and play any standard `.mid` file
 - **Real-time Visualization** – Notes light up on a virtual piano as they are played
 - **Waterfall Animation** – Animated falling notes for easier practice
 - **Live MIDI Input** – Connect your own MIDI keyboard/controller to learn interactively
 - **Playback Controls** – Functional seek bar with full playback control
+- **Dragging** - You can drag the animation up and down to traverse the visualization
+- **Hand assignment** - You can enter the "Assign Hands" mode, where you can mark hands as left or right by clicking left or right respectively
+- **Practice** - You can practice the pieces at your own pace, if you have created a hand assignment for a piece you can practice the parts seperately

 ---

-## 🚀 Getting Started
+## Getting Started

 This application is self-contained and does not require you to install Java separately.

 1. Go to the [**Releases Page**](https://github.com/Tbence132545/Melodigram/releases).
-2. Download the `release.zip` file from the latest release.
+2. Download the installer for your operating system from the latest release.
-3. Unzip the downloaded file.
-4. Run `Melodigram.exe` from inside the unzipped folder.
+3. Run the executable from inside the folder
+**The operating system might mark it as dangerous, I just didn't license it**

 ---

-## 🛠️ Building from Source (for Developers)
+## Building from Source (for Developers)

 If you want to build the project yourself, follow these steps.

 ### Prerequisites

-* JDK 21 or newer.
+* JDK 23 or newer.
 * Git.

 ### Installation